Pier4201/tilt_detection_system/readme.md

 This project includes:
 - C++ embedded code for sensor data acquisition
 - Node.js server with REST API
-- A static HTML+JS frontend served via Express
+- A static HTML+JS frontend served via Express whose content will then be dinamically updated through WebSocket and JavaScript

 ---